 NOTE 2: the definition of terms has the scope to provide a common language compared to the definitions in specific solutions.
 It is up to solutions to use the common terms, when applicable.

+Overlay network: When UE is accessing SNPN service via PLMN, SNPN is the overlay network.
+When UE is accessing PLMN services via SNPN, PLMN is the overlay network.

+Underlay network: When UE is accessing SNPN service via PLMN, PLMN is the underlay network.
+When UE is accessing PLMN services via SNPN, SNPN is the underlay network.

 *** NEXT CHANGES ***